 Vada are South Indian deep fried fritters mostly made with lentils.
-But here these are made with just rice flour, semolina, all-purpose flour, spices and curry leaves.
-Since lentils are not used, there is no soaking or grinding task involved, making it a super simple recipe.
+There are many different kinds of Vadas made in India.
+We make Chana dal vada, urad dal, Moong dal vada and even with mixed lentils.
+But here these are made not with lentils.
+Maddur vada is super quick to make since lentils are not used, there is no soaking or grinding task involved.

 So for many decades people travelling to and fro these cities by train had a chance to taste these in the Maddur railway station.
 Overtime, these have become so popular and are served as a tea time snack in almost every Tiffin center and restaurant in Karnataka.

 This recipe will give you maddur vada which have a similar texture and taste as the original ones.
 But the actual version has more all-purpose flour & chiroti rava which gives them a distinct texture & flavor.
 Since most of us prefer to avoid refined flour, I have kept it to the minimum.

 Also the oil in which maddur vada is fried is reused to make the dough for the next batch.
 This oil has a lot of fried onion flavor which enhances the aroma of these vade.
 So replicating them exactly at home is not possible.